Helping millions of people navigate the world of technology.

 For Mac

-Step 1: Tap the Bluetooth icon on the Status menu.
-Tap/hover the cursor on your AirPods.
+Step 1: Click the Bluetooth icon on the Status menu, hover the cursor on your AirPods, and select Open Sound Preferences.

-Step 3: Go to the Output tab.
-Select the AirPods.
+Step 2: Go to the Output tab and select the AirPods.

 For Windows

 Step 2: In the Output section, ensure the AirPods are your preferred output device.
-Next, tap Device properties.
+Then, click on Device properties.

 Connect the AirPods to your device and follow the steps below.